tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/about-keys--secrets-and-certificates.md

 In addition to the secret data, the following attributes may be specified:

-- *exp*: IntDate, optional, default is "forever".
-The*exp*(expiration time) attribute identifies the expiration time on or after which the secret data MUST NOT be retrieved.
-The processing of the*exp*attribute requires that the current date/time MUST be before the expiration date/time listed in the*exp*attribute.
+- *exp*: IntDate, optional, default is **forever**.
+The *exp* (expiration time) attribute identifies the expiration time on or after which the secret data MUST NOT be retrieved, except in [particular situations](about-keys--secrets-and-certificates.md#BKMK_secret-date-time-ctrld-ops).

+The processing of the *exp* attribute requires that the current date/time MUST be before the expiration date/time listed in the *exp* attribute.
 Azure Key Vault MAY provide for some small leeway, usually no more than a few minutes, to account for clock skew.
 Its value MUST be a number containing an IntDate value.

-- *nbf*: IntDate, optional, default is "now".
-The *nbf* (not before) attribute identifies the time before which the secret data MUST NOT be retrieved.
+- *nbf*: IntDate, optional, default is **now**.
+The *nbf* (not before) attribute identifies the time before which the secret data MUST NOT be retrieved, except in [particular situations](about-keys--secrets-and-certificates.md#BKMK_secret-date-time-ctrld-ops).

 The processing of the *nbf* attribute requires that the current date/time MUST be after or equal to the not-before date/time listed in the *nbf* attribute.
 Azure Key Vault MAY provide for some small leeway, usually no more than a few minutes, to account for clock skew.
 Its value MUST be a number containing an IntDate value.

 - *enabled*: boolean, optional, default is **true**.
 This attribute specifies whether or not the secret data can be retrieved.
-The enabled attribute is used in conjunction with and*exp*when an operation occurs between and exp, it will only be permitted if enabled is set to **true**.
-Operations outside the *nbf* and*exp*window are automatically disallowed.
+The enabled attribute is used in conjunction with and *exp* when an operation occurs between and exp, it will only be permitted if enabled is set to **true**.
+Operations outside the *nbf* and *exp* window are automatically disallowed, except in [particular situations](about-keys--secrets-and-certificates.md#BKMK_secret-date-time-ctrld-ops).

- There are additional read only attributes that are included in any response that includes secret attributes:
+ There are additional read-only attributes that are included in any response that includes secret attributes:

 - *created*: IntDate, optional.
 The created attribute indicates when this version of the secret was created.
 This value is null for secrets created prior to the addition of this attribute.
 Its value must be a number containing an IntDate value.

 - *updated*: IntDate, optional.
 The updated attribute indicates when this version of the secret was updated.
 This value is null for secrets that were last updated prior to the addition of this attribute.
 Its value must be a number containing an IntDate value.

+#### <a name="BKMK_secret-date-time-ctrld-ops"></a> Date-time controlled operations

+A secret's **get** operation will work for not-yet-valid and expired secrets, outside the *nbf* / *exp* window.
+Invoking a secret's **get** operation, for a not-yet-valid secret, can be used for test purposes.
+Retrieving, using **get** an expired secret, can be used for recovery operations.

 For more information on data types see, [Data types](about-keys--secrets-and-certificates.md#BKMK_DataTypes).